jeffniu/acientox.github.io/java_collection_guide.md

 #### [LinkedHashSet](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashSet.html)
 - implement: Iterable<E>, Collection<E>, Set<E>

-- Hash table and linked list implementation of Set
+- Hash table and linked list implementation of the Set interface, with predictable iteration order.
-- maintains a doubly linked list running through all its entries.
+- This implementation differs from HashSet in that it maintains a doubly-linked list running through all of its entries.
-- Iterating order is insertion order
+- This linked list defines the iteration ordering, which is the order in which elements were inserted into the set (insertion-order).
+- Note that insertion order is not affected if an element is re-inserted into the set.
+(An element e is reinserted into a set s if s.add(e) is invoked when s.contains(e) would return true immediately prior to the invocation.)

 #### [SortedSet](https://docs.oracle.com/javase/8/docs/api/java/util/SortedSet.html) - interface
 ```